 If there’s one thread that’s woven its way through my life, it’s that I love to help people.
 I feel joy when I’m helping someone do something, learn something, or see a new part of themselves.

 If there’s one belief I’ve had since I was a teenager, it’s that we all have a beautiful inner compass that’s always pointing us where we need to go.
 All of us.
 It doesn’t matter our education, our gender, our abilities, or our race.
 Sometimes we just need a little help finding the compass or reading it.

-All these jobs gave me the opportunity to develop my leadership skills.
-When I first started out, I thought leadership was about taking control.
+Through these jobs I developed my leadership skills.
+Early in my career, I thought leadership was about taking control.
 I’ve since learned it’s about giving control.

-I spent nine years being an at-home mom.
-During that time I had the freedom to explore my creative side.
+During the nine years as an at-home mom, I explored my creative side.
 I became a certified Coach, a trained SoulCollage® Facilitator, and I discovered that I love to write.
-Four of my essays were published in different anthologies and my memoir A Leg to Stand On was published in 2014 (see my Books page).
+See my Books page for my publications, including my memoir, A Leg to Stand On.

 I am passionate about forgiveness: learning what it is and isn’t, practicing the art of it every day, and sharing with others how to walk its path.